pranjaladhi/coe-379l/project3/README.md

 ### 1. Existing Image

 The existing image to run the container can be pulled from Docker Hub, executing the line:
+* Note: I you wish to re-build the docker image locally, you will first need to run  `project3.ipynb` in order to save the models.
+To do this, the files to train the model will be needed as well, which can be found [here](https://github.com/joestubbs/coe379L-sp24/tree/master/datasets/unit03/Project3/data_all_modified).
 ```
 $ docker pull kelach/lenet5a_model:1.0
 ```